Updated October 31, 2023

 The format of Assets and Liabilities: The following example shows the format of a Balance sheet where all the Assets and Liabilities are shown.

 Head To Head Comparison Between Assets vs Liabilities (Infographics)

 Below is the top 6 difference between Assets vs Liabilities

-- In Financial accounting, Liabilities are meant to the obligation of settling the debt or the borrowed amount in the future.
-On the other hand, Assets are the resources which are responsible for future Revenues for the company.
+- In Financial Accounting, liabilities represent the obligation to settle the debt or the borrowed amount in the future.
+On the other hand, Assets are the resources responsible for future Revenues for the company.

-- Assets can be classified into two type viz.
-Current-Assets (Short term or less than one year) and Non-Current Assets (More than one year).
-Liabilities, on the other hand, can be classified as a Current liability and non-current liability.
+- Assets can be classified into two types, viz.
+Current Assets (Short term or less than one year) and Non-Current Assets (More than one year).
+Liabilities, on the other hand, can be classified as Current liability and non-current liability.

-- A heavy Borrowing and fewer Shares holder’s equity is termed as unhealthy for the company and on the other hand lower borrowing and higher reserves indicate profitability and efficient usage of Assets and operational efficiency.
-Assets, on the other, should be utilized properly so that the book value of fixed assets remains the same and the Good-will (intangible assets) should grow which indicates operational efficiency.
+- Heavy Borrowing and fewer Shares holder’s equity are considered unhealthy for the company.
+On the other hand, lower borrowing and higher reserves indicate profitability and efficient usage of Assets and operational efficiency.
+On the other hand, one should utilize assets properly to ensure that the book value of fixed assets remains the same, and the goodwill (intangible assets) should grow, indicating operational efficiency.